maduoma/Web/webserver_with_nodejs_and_express/readme.md

 });
 ```

-> A Routes is associted with:
+> A Route is associted with:

 ```
 1. an HTTP verb — in this case, it’s the GET verb.
 2. It takes a URL path — in this case, it’s the homepage (/).
 3. It takes a function which will be called when you access the endpoint.
-Therefore, when a user makes a GET request to your homepage, localhost:3333, the arrow function is called and will display "Hello Route!"
+Therefore, when a user makes a GET request to your homepage, localhost:8080, the arrow function is called and will display "Hello Route!"
 ```

-### License
+# License

 ```
    Copyright (C) 2021 DODEMY TECHNOLOGY LIMITED